Films on researchers highlight why expertise matters

 In the series, Dr Mike Joy, a Senior Research Fellow in the Institute for Governance and Policy Studies in the University’s Wellington School of Business and Government, takes his research team into the field to bring new data to the discussions about our fresh water; Tim Naish, a Professor in Earth Sciences in the University’s Antarctic Research Centre, presents on the world stage new research on sea level rise; and Professor Catherine Iorns from the University’s Faculty of Law explores legal protection of our rivers and waterways.

-“At a time when many have lost faith in expertise and feel overwhelmed by fake news, conspiracy theories and armchair experts, ‘Water—Rapuhia, kimiha: Quest for knowledge’ puts the value of scientific research front and centre,” says Ms Lowe.
+“At a time when many have lost faith in expertise and feel overwhelmed by fake news, conspiracy theories and armchair experts, ‘Water - Rapuhia, kimihia: Quest for knowledge’ puts the value of scientific research front and centre,” says Ms Lowe.

-In Episode 1: Fresh Water, we follow Dr Joy as he tests for nitrates in the tributaries that flow into Lake Wanaka, some of the most pristine fresh water in New Zealand—and then see the readings rise as he tests further downstream.
-By the time he gets to Ashburton, what will the readings show—and how close are they to levels associated with colo-rectal cancer?
+In Episode 1: Fresh Water, we follow Mike Joy as he tests for nitrates in the tributaries that flow into Lake Wanaka, some of the most pristine fresh water in New Zealand and then see the readings rise as he tests further downstream.
+By the time he gets to Ashburton, what will the readings show and how close are they to levels associated with colo-rectal cancer?
 Along the way, there’s personal insight into the character of a man who sometimes seems to relish his “Doctor Doom” label, as we travel with him on his crusade to convert scientific knowledge into demonstrable action.

-In Episode 2: Sea Level Rise, we learn that Professor Naish didn’t want to go to Antarctica to study as a postgraduate student—he thought it would be a tough place to do research.
-These days he knows the real challenge lies in understanding how what happens in Antarctica will impact sea level rise worldwide and then convincing the international community of the necessity to act.
-While his colleague Associate Professor Nick Golledge heads to Antarctica to gather up-to-the-minute data on ice sheet movement, we follow Professor Naish to Whitehall, London, to present his findings to an international audience.
+In Episode 2: Sea-Level Rise, we learn that Tim Naish didn’t want to go to Antarctica to study as a postgraduate student - he thought it would be a tough place to do research.
+These days he knows the real challenge lies in understanding how what happens in Antarctica will impact sea-level rise worldwide and then convincing the international community of the necessity to act.
+While his colleague Associate Professor Nick Golledge heads to Antarctica to gather up-to-the-minute data on ice sheet movement, we follow Tim to Whitehall, London, to present his findings to an international audience.

-At the beginning of Episode 3: Rights & Responsibilities, Professor Iorns is on her way to Napier to speak with councillors about the legal liability they are likely to face around sea level rise when a storm rolls in bringing high tides.
+At the beginning of Episode 3: Rights & Responsibilities, Catherine Iorns is on her way to Napier to speak with councillors about the legal liability they are likely to face around sea level rise when a storm rolls in bringing high tides.
 A visit to Haumoana, where a whole street of property titles now stretch under the high tide line, shows the challenges local government will face over years to come.
-Professor Iorns uses her expertise to encourage legal protection of rivers and waterways—her current challenge is to support local iwi in their fight to overturn consent for seabed mining off the Taranaki coast.
+Catherine uses her expertise to encourage legal protection of rivers and waterways - her current challenge is to support local iwi in their fight to overturn consent for seabed mining off the Taranaki coast.